Free Tenant Screening Checklist

 Pre-screening renters are one of those “one step back, two steps forward” scenarios.
 It’s a time-saving hack that any landlord would appreciate.

 You don’t want to waste your time showing your rental to every person who expresses interest.
 In the pre-screening phase, you’ll weed out the tire kickers who don’t meet your minimum criteria.
+So, setting up a call is a perfect way to do so.

 4. Show Rental